 Nevada Department of Health and Human Services recognizes the importance of building a statewide evidence-based program of early interventions to address early-stage first episode of psychosis.
-The clinical programs outlined in this Scope of Work will be physically located in Washoe and Clark County, and will serve individuals who are experiencing a first episode of psychosis (FEP).
+The clinical programs outlined in this Scope of Work will be physically located in Washoe County, and will serve individuals who are experiencing a first episode of psychosis (FEP).

-Rationale for Program: The Substance Abuse and Mental Health Services Administration

-(SAMHSA) has prioritized implementation of evidence-based early interventions to address the early stages of serious mental illness (ESMI), including first episodes of psychotic disorders (FEP).
+Rationale for Program: The Substance Abuse and Mental Health Services Administration (SAMHSA) has prioritized implementation of evidence-based early interventions to address the early stages of serious mental illness (ESMI), including first episodes of psychotic disorders (FEP).
 Setting this priority follows recognition that, historically, mental health intervention and treatment services have focused on the later stages of illness.
-Concentrating societal resources on late stage illness has meant that interventions have often occurred only after things reached a crisis.
-While acute care is necessary, it is also costly in terms of increased financial burdens for public mental health systems, lost economic productivity for patients and their families, and the heavy toll on health and quality of life for patients and their families and the systems need to do more when people first experience serious mental illness.
+Concentrating societal resources on late-stage illness has meant that interventions have often occurred only after things reached a crisis.
+While acute care is necessary, it is also costly in terms of increased financial burdens for public mental health systems, lost economic productivity for patients and their families, and the heavy toll on health and quality of life for patients and their family members.
+The guidance from SAMHSA has also been informed by growing concerns among patients and family members that mental health systems need to do more when people first experience serious mental illness.

-Goals of this Program: Build two flagship outpatient clinics for the early treatment of individuals who are experiencing a first episode of psychosis and living in the Washoe Behavioral Health Region in Northern Nevada and the Clark Behavioral Health Region in Southern Nevada.
-These Regions represent the most populous regions in the State.
-An evidence-based treatment program of coordinated specialty care (CSC) for first episode of psychosis has been selected for statewide implementation, including within the Washoe Behavioral Health Region and the Clark Behavioral Health Region.
+Goals of this Program: Establish a flagship outpatient clinic for the early treatment of individuals who are experiencing a first episode of psychosis and living in the Washoe Behavioral Health Region in Washoe County, Nevada.
+This County represents the most populous region within Northern Nevada.
+An evidence-based treatment program of coordinated specialty care (CSC) for first episode of psychosis has been selected for statewide implementation, including within the Washoe Behavioral Health Region.
 Coordinated specialty care (CSC) involves the integration of multiple layers of complex interventions that are provided to individuals who are suffering from the early stages of this debilitating illness.
-For that reason, a health care workforce is needed that is knowledgeable about early stage psychosis and that possesses the clinical talent and expertise required for implementing and sustaining best practice programs that are tailored for this population.
-The State of Nevada recognizes the importance of building such a professional workforce that can implement and sustain this high level of specialty care for early stage psychosis and serious mental illness and that can educate and train the next generation of specialty care clinicians.
+For that reason, a health care workforce is needed that is knowledgeable about early-stage psychosis and that possesses the clinical expertise required for implementing and sustaining best practice programs that are tailored for this population.
+The State of Nevada recognizes the importance of building a professional workforce that is able to implement and sustain evidence-based specialty care for early-stage psychosis and serious mental illness and that can educate and train the next generation of specialty care clinicians.